rndmorris/Salis-Arcana/docs/bugfixes.md

 Fixes a graphical error where focus effects would appear below the tip of a staff.

+## Cancel Focal Manipulator Upon Stack Swap

+**Config option:** `focalManipulatorForbidSwaps`

+Prevents players from putting on conflicting or out-of-order upgrades onto a focus by swapping the focus being modified during the upgrade process.

 ## Arcane Workbench Fixes

 ### Fix Ghost Items After Shift-Click Crafting